 GradesFour-grade scale, LiU, U, 3, 4, 5

-The course is scheduled in close relation to TMPM06 - Project Course Advanced - Mechatronics, where many of the efforts in this course find their application.
+The course may be scheduled in close relation to TMPM06 - Project Course Advanced - Mechatronics.

 About teaching and examination language

 The teaching language is presented in the Overview tab for each course.
 The examination language relates to the teaching language as follows:

 - If teaching language is Swedish, the course as a whole or in large parts, is taught in Swedish.
 Please note that although teaching language is Swedish, parts of the course could be given in English.
 Examination language is Swedish.